Supporting female health workers in Central Asia

 Context

 In Kyrgyzstan, Tajikistan and Uzbekistan, women make up 70 per cent of health workers, but only 25 per cent of them occupy management positions.
 Gender discrimination and patriarchal traditions often hinder women’s career advancement.
 In addition, the gender pay gap in health services in Central Asia is higher than the global average.
-For instance, women in Tajikistan receive 60 per cent of men’s wages, 61 per cent in Uzbekistan, and 75 per cent in Kyrgyzstan.
+For instance, women only receive between 60 and 75 per cent of men’s wages.
 Therefore, fostering women’s leadership in healthcare and ensuring respectful health services for pregnant women, mothers, and newborns is crucial.
-A greater involvement of women in decision-making and management of health and maternity care will improve the quality of health and maternity care and reduce the maternal mortality rate., which is increasing since 2020.
+A greater involvement of women in decision-making and management of health and maternity care will improve the quality of health and maternity care and reduce the maternal mortality rate.

 Objective